Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 Prioritise Listening and Speaking First

-Tamil is a classical language with a rich literary tradition, but for a K1-K2 child, the goal is not classical Tamil — it is conversational fluency.
-Focus on the spoken language your child will need for oral assessments and daily communication.
+Tamil has a beautiful literary tradition, but for a K1-K2 child, the goal isn't classical Tamil.
+It's conversational comfort.
+Focus on the spoken language they'll need for oral assessments and everyday chatting.

 Simple daily routines in Tamil: